Arpita-deb/Event-Database-Management/README.md

 ### Part 4 : Optimizing the database by creating index, views, stored procedures and user defined functions

 1. Adding clustered and non-clustered indexes in various columns in the tables that are most likely to be queried against and joined with other tables.

 2. Created a look-up table Calender with Recursive CTE which contain 10 years' dates from Jan 1st, 2014 to Dec 31st, 2024.
 This table can be joined with Event and Event_Ticket_Assignment tables to perform a range of date calculations.

+3. Created 4 Views in the database system that facilitates easy and quick analysis without repeatedly joining multiple tables.

+   * dbo.EventDetails - S view combining Event, Venue, Attendee, and Event_Type for quickly retrieving event details with attendee and venue info.

+   * EmployeePerEvent - To provide a quick way for analysts to view which employees are assigned to specific events and their tasks

+   * VenueCapacityLimits - To identify events that are close to their venue capacity limits

+   * DeadlineTracker - To track and view overdue tasks or tasks close to their deadlines for event employees

+4. User Defined Functions

+5. Table Valued Functions

+6. Created 3 Stored Procedures

+   * dbo.PartnersReport - To provide a list of partners who contributed to events over a certain budget threshold.
+   * dbo.TopPerformingTickets - To automate the generation of reports on ticket sales performance (price, type, and sales per event)
+   * dbo.BudgetPerformance - To track event budget performance (Estimated vs Actual) across all events efficiently

 ## Summary: